 Financial Obligations: Information relative to tuition and fees are sent to the applicant with the acceptance letter.
-No student will be allowed to graduate, receive a degree, transcript of grades or attendance, or letters of reference, until all tuition and financial obligations have been paid in full.
 After registration, students will be sent an invoice approximately two weeks prior to the payment due date for each semester.
 Any returned check will incur a \$20.00 return check fee.

 Financial Aid/Third Party Deferrals: Students who have financial aid that is already verified by the Financial Aid Office will have these credits appear on their student invoice.
-However, should a student be found to be ineligible for any listed aid, he/she is responsible for any unpaid balance.
+However, should a student be found to be ineligible for any listed aid, they are responsible for any unpaid balance.
 No deferrals are granted based on estimates, or for programs that have not yet been applied to and awarded to the student.
 Third party deferrals such as private scholarships, veterans, VESID, TRA or employer reimbursements require prior authorization from the Financial Aid Office.